RubyMineshaft/sea_life/README.md

 # SeaLife

-SeaLife is a simple CLI Gem that scrapes information from a website and provides information about sea creatures.
+SeaLife is a simple CLI Gem that scrapes information from Oceana's Marine Life Encyclopedia and provides information about sea creatures.

 ## Installation